pandastream/panda_uploader/README.md

         })
     });

-### Repeated uploads
+### Repeated uploads with "Upload on select"

-You can specify that the files start to upload just after being selected (before submitting the form).
-The form won't then be submitted until the user hits the submit button.

-For this, you'll have to specify the optional argument `{strategy: 'upload_on_select'}`.
-However, there is another detail to bear in mind: if you want to use this to enable users to upload new files that replace those already uploaded, these new uploads require a new cryptographic signature.
+When using the "upload on select" strategy, you have to bear this in mind: users may upload a file, then change their minds about it and upload another one in its place.
+If you want this to work correctly, you have to make sure that each separate upload uses a different cryptographic signature.

 How to generate another signature?: